Logiqx/gps-guides/detective.md

 #### GW-60

-The GW-60 won't have used a Locosys GPS module due to size constraints but it could easily have used the internal components of the S4-1513 module, or something designed especially for the GW-60.
+The GW-60 won't have used the standard Locosys S4-1513 range due to size constraints but it could easily have used the internal components, or created a custom module designed especially for the GW-60.
 The SiRFstar IV chip is only 3.5 x 3.2 x 0.6 mm in size!

 This would mean that both the GW-52 and GW-60 use the SiRFstar IV but with EHVE called SDOS.
 As an aside, SDOP should never really have been called "speed dilution of precision" because it is not a dilution of precision.
 I can understand Locosys using the term SDOS (standard deviation of speed) instead of SDOP because it is more accurate.